 There are three hiking routes in Mount Misen: Momijidani Route is the shortest, Daishoin Route is the most strenuous, and Omoto Route is the longest (3.2km, about 2 hours).

-The most popular route is to ascend Momijidani Route for 45 minutes, visit all the attractions at the summit and descend Daishoin Route, towards Daishoin Temple, which is what I suggest for my one day itinerary.
+The most popular route is to ascend Momijidani Route for 45 minutes, visit all the attractions at the summit and descend Daishoin Route, towards Daishoin Temple, which I suggest for my one-day itinerary.